ArtemDan91/spotify-listening-analysis-with-sql/README.md

 [View SQL file](sql/03_advanced_analysis.sql)

-#### 4. PostgreSQL Performance Analysis
+#### 4. PostgreSQL Query Optimization

-This section focuses on query performance and index usage in PostgreSQL.
+This section focuses on query optimization and index usage in PostgreSQL.

 The analysis uses `EXPLAIN ANALYZE` to compare query execution before and after index creation.